cqr/PlayerHater/README.md

  * Build a new interface which extends PlayerHater and adds any methods you want.
  * Extend PlayerHaterBinder and implement the interface you just created.
- * Extend PlayerHaterService to add the actual functionality/persistence (Binders are disposable)
+ * Extend PlaybackService to add the actual functionality/persistence (Binders are disposable)
  * Cast the binder you got back with the interface you created.
  * ???
  * Profit!